bareos/bareos/docs/manuals/en/new_main_reference/source/appendix-c/programs.rst

         17) Quit
     Select function number:

-By entering 1 or 2, you can toggle the modify database flag (:raw-latex:`\parameter{-f}` option) and the verbose flag (:raw-latex:`\parameter{-v}`).
+By entering 1 or 2, you can toggle the modify database flag (:option:`-f` option) and the verbose flag (:option:`-v`).
 It can be helpful and reassuring to turn off the modify database flag, then select one or more of the consistency checks (items 3 through 13) to see what will be done, then toggle the modify flag on and re-run the check.

-Since Bareos 16.2.5, when running :program:`bareos-dbcheck` with                :option:`-b` and                :option:`-v`, it will not interactively ask if results should be printed or not.
+Since Bareos :index:`Version >= 16.2.5 <pair: bareos-16.2.5; bareos-dbcheck -b -v>`, when running :program:`bareos-dbcheck` with :option:`-b` and :option:`-v`, it will not interactively ask if results should be printed or not.
 Instead, it does not print any detail results.

 The inconsistencies examined are the following: